 The following pie chart shows world consumption of acrylonitrile:

-Acrylamide is the world’s third-largest acrylonitrile end use, accounting for 13% of the market for acrylonitrile.
-More than 90% of acrylamide is used for polyacrylamide (PAM) production.
-PAMs are organic flocculants and their dominant use is as wastewater treatment agents.
-They are used primarily as conditioning and dewatering aids for sludges, thickening of waste sludges in municipal sewage treatment, and in industrial operations such as pulp and paper plants.
+Acrylamide is the world’s third-largest ACN end use.
+More than 90% of acrylamide is used for production of polyacrylamides (PAM).
+PAM are organic flocculants and their dominant use is as wastewater treatment agents.
+PAM are used primarily as conditioning and dewatering aids for sludges, thickening of waste sludge in municipal sewage treatment, and in industrial operations such as in pulp and paper plants.
 Polyacrylamides are also consumed as flocculants in feedwater treatment for industrial purposes and potable water treatment for municipal usage.
 Another important application for PAM is in enhanced oil recovery (EOR).
 EOR is generally used when all conventional extraction methods have become inefficient.
 It maximizes extraction yields by injecting either a gas (e.g., carbon dioxide or natural gas) or a PAM/water solution.

 During 2018–23, demand for acrylonitrile will continue to increase strongly, led by demand for ABS/SAN resins, acylamide, and adipontrile.
 Demand growth will also be strong in most world regions, led by North America, Northeast Asia, and the Middle East.